 to do this which would cover more advanced scenarios.
 We focus only on calls within a single method scope for now, but we could potentially expand this to store results

 in a class property if for example the class has two methods making the identical call.
-Additionally, we ignore block scope method calls, for example within if
+Additionally, we ignore block scope method calls, for example within if statements, but again nothing is stopping us from expanding the analysis to check for this as well.

 To achieve our goal of analyzing code within Method Blocks we are going to use

-the RegisterCodeBlockStartAction
+the RegisterCodeBlockStartAction registration.

 Ths is where we deviate slightly from the Template example.
-If we look at the documentation for RegisterCodeBlockStartAction
+If we look at the documentation for RegisterCodeBlockStartAction we see that the callback we need to register cannot report

 Diagnostics.
 It should further register additional callbacks that would do that based on certain conditions: